 1. Hard Surface

-Although this material’s strength and durability are advantageous, the surface is extremely hard and will not cushion or “give” under foot pressure, making it inconvenient to stand on for extended periods of time.
+Although this material’s strength and durability are advantageous, the surface of a garage polished concrete floor is extremely hard and will not cushion or “give” under foot pressure, making it inconvenient to stand on for extended periods of time.
 Anti-fatigue mats can be placed in areas where employees spend long periods of time on their feet on a daily basis to help alleviate this problem.

 Polished concrete floors, like ceramic tile, carrara marble flooring, and some hardwood and bamboo floors, can be rather noisy.
 Similarly, garage polished concrete floor can be quite noisy.
 In order to limit the amount of noise in the room, you can use carpets, heavy curtains, acoustic wall panels, and other components that filter or block sound to decorate it.